andreanisme/CSS-isme/README.md

 ## CSS-isme grid system

 The grid system works a little differently than other grids you may have used in the past.
-That’s not always a bad thing, but as we always, use what is most appropriate for each project.
+That’s not always a bad thing, but as I always, use what is most appropriate for each project.
 CSS-isme works best for simple grids layouts that require fine grain control at multiple breakpoints.

 If you need an un-equal grid, multiple layer nesting or something more complex, then perhaps it’s not for you.